RustedBytes/file-syncer/README.md

 - Size-based log rotation (10MB, keep 3 files) logging to both stdout and `file-syncer.log`
 - Skips the `.git` directory during sync
 - Generates commit messages based on detected file changes
+- Optional gzip compression that stores files as `*-gzipped.txt` in the repository

 ## Installation